 St. Gabriel’s youth ministry strives to supplement and support the spiritual teaching of parents, grandparents, and other adult mentors who are our teens’ most important spiritual guides and teachers.
 Our goals are: to create an accepting community of teens and leaders who gather for worship, discussion, bonding and fun; have a place for youth to go on Sunday morning; present service and outreach projects to work together to make a difference in the world; help others; learn servanthood; provide mentor opportunities for youth to work with children as well and older adults to mentor our youth; promote our Episcopal principles of inclusion, respect, tolerance, compassion, service and social justice; and encourage and strengthen life-long ties to the Episcopal Church.

 Once a month the group will have a special activity, usually on Sunday after church, either a service project or a fun outing.
-Sr. Youth group takes the summer off unless a special event is scheduled like a mission trip.
+Senior youth group takes the summer off unless a special event is scheduled like a mission trip.

-During the school year and in the summer there are also many other opportunities for service for teens (dependent on the Covid situation) including being a volunteer leader at our summer Art Camp, serving as a reader, usher, or acolyte for worship services.
+During the school year and in the summer there are also many other opportunities for service for teens (dependent on the Covid situation) including serving as a reader, usher, or acolyte for worship services.
 To see the ministry opportunities for teens to get involved in to serve their church please click on the tabs below.
-Contact our Sr. Youth minister Abby Mulcahy at email@example.com and she will link you with the respective ministry leader.
+Contact senior youth minister Abby Mulcahy at email@example.com and they will link you with the respective ministry leader.